orca-zhang/ecache/README_en.md

 - The Third Level says, 'Nothing is faster than nothing' (similar to Occam's razor), you should not come up with optimization if you can remove it.
 - For example, some library want to reduce GC by allocating large block of memory, but provides `[]byte` value storage, which means that it may need extra serialization and copy.
 - If the serialized part can be reused in the protocol layer that `ZeroCopy` can be achieved is OK, but things go contrary to one's wishes, and the `ecache` storage pointer directly so that omit the extra cost.
-- What I want to express is that GC optimization is really important, but more that it should be combined with the scene, and extra loss of client-end also needs to be considered, instead of claiming gc-free, the result is not that way.
+- What I want to express is that GC optimization is really important, but more that it should be combined with the scene, and extra overhead of client-end also needs to be considered, instead of claiming gc-free, the result is not that way.
 - The violent aesthetics I advocate is minimalism, the defect rate is proportional to the amount of code, complex things will be eliminated sooner or later, and `KISS` is the true king.
 - `ecache` has only less than 300 lines in total, and if the bug rate of thousand lines is fixed, there aren't many bugs in it.